annoawesome/lamia-ai/README.md

 ## Building
 LamiaAI is built off of Electron and uses Electron Forge for building the desktop application.
 Both Windows and Linux are available targets.

 To build on both platforms, make sure you are using a suitable `.env.production` file.
 More details, such as required variables and settings can be found in [`defaults/env/example.prod.electron.env`](./defaults/env/example.prod.electron.env).
-The following command works on both OS'es:
+The following command works on both OSes:

 `$ npm run make`